bruin-data/bruin/docs/getting-started/tutorials/load-notion-postgres.md

 ### Getting Started

-To create a bruin project basic structure you can just run:
+To create the basic structure of a Bruin project, you can simply run:

    ```
    bruin init {folder name} [template name]
    ```

 If you don't define folder name and template name.
-It will create `default` template with folder name bruin-pipeline.
+It will create `default` template with folder name `bruin-pipeline`.
 This command will:

     Create a project named bruin-pipeline
     Generate a folder called bruin-pipeline containing the following: